canburaks/nextjs-notion-starter-kit/readme.md

 This is a really cool feature that's inspired by Medium's smooth image loading, where we first load a low quality, blurred version of an image and animate in the full quality version once it loads.
 It's such a nice effect, but it does add a bit of work to set up.

-If `isPreviewImageSupportEnabled` is set to `true`, then the app will compute LQIP images via [lqip-modern](https://github.com/transitive-bullshit/lqip-modern) for all images referenced by your Notion workspace.
+If `isPreviewImageSupportEnabled` is set to `true`, then the app will compute LQIP images via [lqip-modern]https://github.com/transitive-bullshit/lqip-modern)for all images referenced by your Notion workspace.
 These will be stored in a Google Firebase collection (as base64 JPEG data), so they only need to be computed once.

 You'll have to set up your own Google Firebase instance of Firestore and supply three environment variables: